Intelligent System for Diagnosing Vestibular Schwannoma

 vestibular schwannoma, diagnosis of schwanoma growth, MRI imaging, texture analysis, classification taskAbstract

-This scientific work is dedicated to the development of an intelligent system for diagnosing vestibular schwannoma.
-A new approach to texture analysis of magnetic resonance imaging images of schwanomas has been proposed as a method for assessing the growth of swelling.
-The use of this approach will help to avoid the risks of the progression of the neoplasm and immediately eliminate the need for surgical intervention.
-At the boundaries of the research, a number of classes of texture descriptors were put together, including: first-order statistics (intensity histograms), grey-color consistency matrix, dovzhin sequence matrix Gray Rivne, zone size matrix, Gray Rivn deposit matrix, as well as hvillet-transformed signs.
-The comprehensive analysis of these descriptors made it possible to formalize the internal microstructure of the fluff and implement an effective model for predicting its growth.
+This scientific work is devoted to the development of an intelligent system for the diagnosis of vestibular schwannoma.
+A new approach to the texture analysis of magnetic resonance images of vestibular schwannoma is proposed in order to determine the assessment of tumor growth.
+The use of this approach will prevent the risks of tumor progression and timely determine the need for surgical intervention.
+Several classes of texture descriptors were used in the study, including: first-order statistics (intensity histograms), gray level co-occurrence matrix, gray level run length matrix, gray level size zone matrix, gray level dependency matrix, as well as wavelet-transformed features.
+The complex use of these descriptors made it possible to formalize the internal microstructure of the tumor and implement an effective model for predicting its growth.

 References